logo

 Bring belongings in stout canvas or nylon duffels; side zipper recommended, ideal size approximately 14" x 32".
 It is a good idea to use a large plastic bag INSIDE of the duffle to protect contents from external moisture.

+Sleeping bags can be in separate duffels --again, line the inside of the duffle against rain.
 Place all cosmetics, soaps, medications, etc into small plastic containers with close-fitting caps, THEN into sturdy resealable plastic storage bags.
 If anything breaks or bursts from altitude changes, the plastic bag contains the spill.
+When possible, it is a good idea to transfer alcoholic beverages to sturdy plastic bottles with well fitting caps - it will save weight and protect against breakage.

 • Coffee mug (plastic for camp)